mzashh/HUB75-Pixel-Art-Display/README.md

 # Hardware
 * Any HUB75 panel compatible with the https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-DMA library (by default a 64x64 1/32 scan panel)

-* An ESP32, S2 or S3
+* An ESP32, S2 or S3.

 # Schematics
 * GPIO 34+ are on the ESP32 are input only!!
-* GPIO 5, 23, 18, 19 are reserverd for a SD card which will be added in the future
+* GPIO 5, 23, 18, 19 are reserverd for a SD card which will be added in the future.

 * R1_PIN --> 25
 * G1_PIN --> 26